XuzheZ/DPLN-EMSeg/README.md

 ### Group: DPLN
-* 	Huixiang Zhuang hz2538 Columbia University
+* 	Huixiang Zhuang hz2538@COLUMBIA.EDU
-* 	Yutao Tang      yt2639 Columbia University
+* 	Yutao Tang      yt2639@COLUMBIA.EDU
-* 	Xuzhe Zhang     xz2778 Columbia University
+* 	Xuzhe Zhang     xz2778@COLUMBIA.EDU

 ### Getting Started
 These instructions will provide you a guideline for our basic functions as well as how to running on your machine for development and testing purposes.